 Our growing understanding of tumour metabolism provides new opportunities to conquer this dread disease.
 But it also brings a new threat: people are confused between what their tumour ‘eats’ and what their body needs to eat.
 Do you know the difference?

-There is a new wave of cancer cognoscenti – empowered patients who are fearlessly getting to grips with the swings and roundabouts of Krebs cycle to try and fix the mess they’re in.
+There is a new wave of cancer cognoscenti – empowered patients who are fearlessly getting to grips with the swings and roundabouts of Krebs cycle to improve their chances of survival.
 The metabolic approach to cancer allows us to take an active role in our own cancer care.
 There are many routes into this new territory but Jane McLelland’s ground-breaking ‘metro map’ is leading the way, providing new inspiration for patients with advanced cancer.

-On the other hand, those of us who have had cancer know that we would try anything to get rid of it for good.
-That includes enduring a level of suffering and a lower level of health for a time to see if we can blitz the cells out of existence.
+On the other hand, those of us who have had cancer know we would try anything to get rid of it.
+That includes enduring a level of suffering and a lower level of health for a time.
 This is the theory behind chemo- and radiotherapy: they’re not healthy or restorative, they offer the hope of killing dangerous cells and they come with a whole load of unpleasant side effects and carry risk of death.
-So if avoiding some key nutrients can do a similar job by killing cancer cells, and maybe even potentiating treatment, we’d be mad not to try.
+So if avoiding some key nutrients can do a similar job, or make treatment work better, we’d be mad not to try.

 For prevention and early stage disease where surgery has been able to remove all detectable cells, it’s possible to talk about a more generalised anti-cancer diet.
-For these cancer patients personalisation is an oppprtunity to mitigate environmental and genetic risk factors.
+For these cancer patients personalisation is an oppprtunity to mitigate environmental and genetic risk factors without the need to starve cancer cells.

 To explain that a little more I need to return to the key message behind my work: your body has far more powerful healing mechanisms than we understand.
 More than the NHS and beyond the ken of current research.
 My view is that supporting innate healing is still the best route to health.
 If you treat or eat in a way that disables those powers you are risking more than we know in order to follow unproven theories.